fmillion-mnsu/cs406-f25/SYLLABUS.md

 You will be participating in in-class activities that require a laptop to be brought to class.
 If you do not have access to a personal laptop, you can borrow one from the University Library.

+You will need to install free open-source software on your machine.
+I will provide you instructions for any installations necessary along with guidance on removing the software after the class should you desire.
+There will be no costs associated with required software.

+> If you are using a university loaned computer and do not have permission to install software or are otherwise unable to install software on your own machine, or if you experience compatibility issues, come speak with me so we can evaluate alternatives.
+A limited number of secure cloud environments can be made available in such circumstances.

-D2L will be used to provide you with course announcements, homework assignments, course materials and quizzes.
+D2L will be used to provide you with course announcements, homework assignments and course materials.
 Official course announcements will also be sent to you via your university E-mail address.
 You are responsible for regularly checking D2L and your university E-mail for communications.

 ## Group Projects

 This course will involve group projects that you will work on in small groups of 3-4 students.
 Groups will be assigned early in the course.
+You will select your group members on your own.

 Group assignments are generally a single submission for the entire group.
 If you find that you are struggling as a group (for example, a group member is not contributing fairly), please communicate your concerns to me privately.
 I will keep any comments you make in this regard anonymous.